 Note: Check out our badminton terminology section to learn more about the lingo used by players and the administrators.

-The laws of the Badminton World Federation grant overall authority to the match referee.
-So, a badminton referee will have total governance during any entire tournament or formal event.
+The laws of the Badminton World Federation (BWF) grant overall authority to the match referee.
+Hence, badminton referees have total governance during any entire tournament or formal event.

 All referees will have attained significant badminton qualifications in order to officiate the games.
 But, it is a tournament referee who establishes an appropriate panel of technical officials (where required).